kzhang-dsg/datetimepicker/README.md

 To set a timezone, use the `timezone` option.
 Please reference to Moment Timezone for supported timezones and format

+# Below are the origional README from [xdan/datetimepicker](https://github.com/xdan/datetimepicker)

 # PLEASE.
 Help me update documentation.
 [Doc.tpl](https://github.com/xdan/datetimepicker/blob/master/doc.tpl)